 To prevent or heal diaper rash, try these tips:

-Let the baby go undiapered for part of the day.
-This gives the skin a chance to
+- Let the baby go undiapered for part of the day.
+This gives the skin a chance to air out.

 You should give your baby a sponge bath until: